-The fifth exhibition Louisiana's series The Architect’s Studio presents Forensic Architecture, an interdisciplinary research agency, based at Goldsmiths, University of London.
+The fifth exhibition Louisiana's series The Architect’s Studio presented Forensic Architecture, an interdisciplinary research agency, based at Goldsmiths, University of London.
 Working in the intersection of architecture, law, journalism, human rights and the environment, Forensic Architecture investigates conflicts and crimes around the world.

 Forensic Architecture is dedicated to solving crimes against civilians, in part by analyzing architecture and landscapes based on the idea, and the awareness, that not only people but all matter has a memory, and that all memory is bound up with spatial perception.
 Intent on building models for looking at the world, their work is a far cry from the usual practice of architecture.

 Working with grassroots activists, international NGOs and media organizations, the Forensic team carries out investigations on behalf of people affected by political conflict, police brutality, border regimes and environmental violence.